 “We’re not going to be stockpiling this vaccine for three to five years,” he said.
 “This virus is mutating at such a rate that they’re going to be constantly changing the structure of these vaccines.
 So distribution is really a just-in-time type model.
 It’s more about throughput than a traditional cold storage facility.”

 Hirsch said most deep-freeze pharmaceuticals are stored at the case level, so short-term storage is usually handled inside manufacturing facilities or within specialized ultra-cold rooms in distribution warehouses.
 These “box in a box” facilities are generally between 2,000 to 5,000 square feet.
-(See related story below.)
+(See story, page 60.)

 “We’re not talking a lot of space here,” JLL Managing Director Tim O’Rourke, team leader at the industrial services group in Los Angeles and a member of JLL’s Supply Chain and Logistics Group, said during an appearance on the Commercial Investment Real Estate podcast in late January.
 “It’s an issue of distributing the vaccine via air or the ground and administering the vaccine on the ground.
 It’s really not a storage issue, if you will.”